Jacob Dinezon: Biography

 Dinezon's return to publishing began after he met and befriended I. L. Peretz in 1889.
 In that year, Dinezon's Even negef, oder a shtein in veg (A Stumbling Block in the Road) was released.

-Between 1899 and 1902, Dinezon published several stories and feuilletons in the Yiddish newspaper Der yud (The Jew).
-In 1903, he contributed several stories, holiday tales, and his novella Alter to the Yiddish newspaper Der fraynd (The Friend), which called itself, “The first zhargon (jargon) newspaper in Russia”.
+Between 1899 and 1902, Dinezon published several stories and feuilletons in the Yiddish newspaper Der Yid (The Jew).
+In 1903, he contributed several stories, holiday tales, and his novella Alter to the Yiddish newspaper Der Fraynd (The Friend), which called itself, “The first zhargon (jargon) newspaper in Russia”.
 On May 15 of that year, the Yiddish critic Bal-Makhshoves wrote a tribute to Dinezon in celebration of his 25th writer's Jubilee.
 A month later, Dinezon's photograph was also published in Der fraynd.

-The year 1904 was a prolific one for Dinezon whose stories, articles, and novellas appeared in the pages of Der fraynd alongside many of the major Yiddish authors of the period, including Mendele Mocher Sforim (Sholem Abramovitsh), I. L. Peretz, Sholem Aleichem, S. Ansky, Mordecai Spector, Sholem Asch, D. H. Nomberg, Abraham Reyzen, and the poet Shimen Frug.
+The year 1904 was a prolific one for Dinezon whose stories, articles, and novellas appeared in the pages of Der fraynd alongside many of the major Yiddish authors of the period, including Mendele Mocher Sforim, I. L. Peretz, Sholem Aleichem, S. Ansky, Mordecai Spector, Sholem Asch, D. H. Nomberg, Abraham Reyzen, and the poet Shimen Frug.
 Dinezon's Falik un zayn hoyz (Falik and His House) and Der krizis (The Crisis) appeared in installments.

 In 1906, in the aftermath of the failed Russian Revolution of January 1905, Dinezon turned down an offer from Johan Paley, editor of the New York Yiddish newspaper Yidishes Tageblatt (Jewish Daily News), to travel to America to conduct a speaking tour.
 In a letter that was translated into English and published in the Washington, D.C.
 The Sunday Star, Dinezon told Paley that he could not leave Warsaw while it was under siege by Russian Cossacks and while “the dark, uncertain condition of the Jews in Russia” prevailed.
 He concluded by writing, “My place is here with my people, come what may.”